zhangzhongnan928/Sign-in-with-NFT-Tapp/README.md

 ### For Ethereum
 - **Mass Adoption**: This project drives more users and developers to Ethereum by making NFTs a central part of decentralized identity and authentication.
-- **Increased Usage**: As more websites adopt "Sign in with NFT," Ethereum becomes the backbone of digital identity management, increasing network activity and transaction volume.
+- **Increased Usage**: As more websites adopt "Sign in with NFT," Ethereum becomes the backbone of digital identity(asset) management, increasing network activity and transaction volume.
 - **Interoperability**: The project showcases Ethereumâs capability to act as a bridge across multiple dApps and ecosystems, leveraging its strength as an open, decentralized platform.

 ## Table of Contents